46 Sights in Salvador, Brazil (with Map and Images)

 Wikipedia: Church of Nosso Senhor do Bonfim, Salvador (EN), Website

-The Teatro Castro Alves (TCA) is a Brazilian theatre.
+The Castro Alves Theater (TCA) is a Brazilian theater.
 It is the largest and most important artistic center in Salvador, capital of the state of Bahia, and is located in Largo do Campo Grande.
 In 2013, it was listed by the National Institute of Historical and Artistic Heritage (IPHAN).

-The Abaeté Lagoon is a lagoon located in the environmental protection area Parque Metropolitano Lagoas e Dunas do Abaeté, in the neighborhood of Itapuã, in Salvador, Bahia, Brazil.
+The Abaeté Lagoon is a lagoon located in the Parque Metropolitano Lagoas e Dunas do Abaeté environmental protection area, in the Itapuã neighborhood of Salvador, Bahia, Brazil.
 Located more than 10 kilometers from the center of the state capital, the main access road begins at the Ibiama slope, in Itapuã, and goes to the Mirante slope, which ends precisely at the Abaeté viewpoint, from where you can have a wide view of the park.
 It is ten kilometers north of Salvador and three kilometers south of Lauro de Freitas, at approximately 12° 59' S and 38° 30' W.

 9. Fundação Casa de Jorge Amado

-The Casa de Jorge Amado Foundation is a Brazilian non-governmental and non-profit organization based in the mansion that faces Largo do Pelourinho, in Salvador, Bahia.
-It is a cultural institution with various activities and a research center, with documentation on Jorge Amado himself, Zélia Gattai and Bahian literature, open to visitors and highlighting courses, seminars, workshops, conference cycles, lectures, book and record launches, exhibitions, focusing on literary, artistic and human sciences themes.
+The Casa de Jorge Amado Foundation is a Brazilian non-governmental and non-profit organization headquartered in the mansion that faces Largo do Pelourinho, in Salvador, Bahia.
+It is a cultural institution with various activities and a research center, with documentation about Jorge Amado himself, Zélia Gattai and Bahian literature, open to visitation and highlighting courses, seminars, workshops, conference cycles, lectures, book and record launches, exhibitions, focusing on literary, artistic and human sciences themes.

 10. Museu Abelardo Rodrigues

 Largo do Pelourinho, officially Praça José de Alencar, is a street located in the neighborhood of Pelourinho, in the heart of the oldest part of the city of Salvador, Bahia, Brazil.
-Right at the foot of the old Portas do Carmo, near the Terreiro de Jesus and one of the most famous sets of baroque churches in the Americas, formed by the churches of the Third Order of St. Francis, all in gilded woodcarving; of San Francisco; of the Rosary of the Blacks; and the imposing Cathedral-basilica, formerly the Church of the College of the Fathers, where the poet Gregório de Matos studied and where Father Antônio Vieira preached.
+Right next to the old Portas do Carmo, near the Terreiro de Jesus and one of the most famous sets of baroque churches in the Americas, formed by the churches of the Third Order of Saint Francis, all in gilded carving; of San Francisco; the Rosary of the Blacks; do Passo and the imposing Cathedral-basilica, formerly the Church of the College of Priests, where the poet Gregório de Matos studied and where Father Antônio Vieira preached.

 14. Lighthouse Itapuã

-The Itapuã lighthouse or Ponta de Itapuã lighthouse is a lighthouse in Salvador, Bahia, Brazil.
-It is located on Itapuã beach, in the subdistrict of Itapuã, about 23 kilometers (14 mi) northeast of the Barra lighthouse.
+The Itapuã Lighthouse or Ponta de Itapuã Lighthouse is a lighthouse in Salvador, Bahia, Brazil.
+It is located on Itapuã beach, in the subdistrict of Itapuã, about 23 kilometers (14 mi) east-northeast of the Barra lighthouse.

-The Sister Dulce Memorial (MID) is a permanent exhibition on the life and work of the Bahian nun Sister Dulce, whose function is to guard and disseminate her legacy.
+The Sister Dulce Memorial (MID) is a permanent exhibition on the life and work of the Bahian nun Sister Dulce, who has the function of keeping and disseminating her legacy.
 It was inaugurated in Salvador in 1993, a year after his death, and receives about twenty thousand visits annually.
 The memorial is located in a building attached to the Santo Antônio Convent, at the headquarters of the Sister Dulce Social Works (OSID), in the Roma neighborhood.

-Wikipedia: Church of the Third Order of the Holy Trinity (EN), Website
+16. Church of the Third Order of Mount Carmel

 Solar Ferrão is a building located in Pelourinho, Historic Center of Salvador, capital of the Brazilian State of Bahia, and which is part of the national heritage listed by IPHAN.
 The building houses the Abelardo Rodrigues Museum of sacred art.